LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

 We will create three "PFR surface groups" for the PFR region.

-Click on :menuselection`&Variables --> &Add --> PFR surface group`.
+Click on :menuselection:`&Variables --> &Add --> PFR surface group`.
 In this case.
 First set the middle mouse to `Mark`.
-Then when you select the areas, click with :kbd:`Shift + Middle Mouse` in the inner are of the PFR region (that is under the divertor dome).
+Then when you select the areas, click with :kbd:`Shift + Middle Mouse` in the inner are of the PFR region that is under the divertor dome).
 In all cases, 8 elements will be marked.

 .. image:: divgeo_ITER_39.png
    :align: center